progressiveOverload/progressiveOverload/README.md

 - 🔭 I’m currently working on Flutter and Python
 - 👯 I’m looking to collaborate on Startup Ideas and execution
-- 🤔 I’m looking for a co-founder that can do cardio for (at least) an hour
-- ⚡ Fun fact: Love learning from history and ancient knowledge

 # Check out my apps on Google Play!